LNC Investors Have Opportunity to Lead Lincoln National Corporation Securities Fraud Lawsuit

-LOS ANGELES, May 3, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lincoln National Corporation ("Lincoln National" or the "Company") (NYSE: LNC).
+LOS ANGELES, May 7, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lincoln National Corporation ("Lincoln National" or the "Company") (NYSE: LNC).

 Class Period: November 4, 2020 – November 2, 2022